- Toastmasters International is working on renovating Base Camp to improve user experience by taking design and

 The Navigator – Your guide to Toastmasters and the Pathways learning experience.
 Use it to learn about how a club works, key club officers and roles, the importance of evaluations and opportunities you have to grow your communication and leadership skills.
 This is the old version with 10 paths but gives a great overview.

 Pathways Companion Guide – This comprehensive guide includes a project matrix, summary of the project purpose and an overview of the completion requirements.
 The document, put together by Mark Snow, is very useful for deciding which path you want to follow.

 Access your Path – Video tutorial on how to navigate in Base Camp to access the path you have chosen.
-See how to access your projects, follow your progress through the path and acess the second project afyter you gave your icebreaker.
+See how to access your projects, follow your progress through the path and access the second project after you gave your icebreaker.

 Complete a project and level – After you have given your speech and completed a project, this video shows you how to check off a project and move to the next one.
 After you finished with all your projects, this video explains you how to complete the level.